d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 * Create CMK with no key material
 * Download a public key (wrapping key) and import token
 * Encrypt the key material
-* Import the key material
+* Import the key material into KMS

 Considerations for imported key material

-* Availability and durability is different
+* Availability and durability is different - you need to make the key material safe.
 * Secure key generation is up to you
 * No automatic rotation
 * Ciphertexts are not portable between CMKs